 Purina One Urinary Tract Health Formula

-The Purina One Urinary Tract Health Formula is a fantastic choice if you are looking for a budget-friendly option.
+The Purina One Urinary Tract Health Formula is an excellent choice if you are searching for a budget-friendly option.
 So, does it help keep urinary issues at bay?

 First, this cat food lowers the pH level of your cat’s urine, making it slightly acidic to dissolve urine crystals that have begun to form.
 The formula also contains minimal amounts of magnesium, reducing the likelihood of urine crystals to develop in the future.